outofthisworld/npmcs/README.md

 Furthermore, because scripts are defined in a .js file rather than .json, scripts can be commented making it easier to work with.

+npmcs also allows you to quickly set environmental variables and have them change across different operating systems.
+If you're running windows npmcs will use `set ENV_VAR=value` for command prompt or `$env:ENV_VAR=value` if using powershell.
+If you are on a unix based os `export ENV_VAR=value` will be used to set environmental variables.

 # Installation

 Installation as a dev dependency (recommended):